mishell-cardenas/LevelUp-app/README.md

 npm install
 ```

-Additionally, on the backend folder create a .env file with:
+Additionally, on the backend folder create an .env file with:
 ```bash
 MONGO_URI=your_mongodb_atlas_connection_string
 PORT=3000